bennutv/desafio-backend/README.md

 docker-compose up --build
 ```

-If everything gonnes right, you will see logs like that:
+If everything went well, you will see logs like that:
 ```
 node_api    | 19:25:09 0|server  | Server's running on port 3000! ⚡️⚡️⚡️⚡️
 node_api    | 19:25:09 0|server  | http://localhost:3000